Human Perception of Intrinsically Motivated Autonomy in Human-Robot Interaction: Results

-As hypothesized, there is no evidence that the robot is perceived differently for neither of the two dimensions Perceived Intelligence and Competence.
-From \autoref{tab:study:main_effects} we see that the standardized effect size $r$ for Competence ($r<.003$) and Perceived Intelligence ($r<.032$) indicate that there is no effect.
-Moreover, \autoref{fig:study:main_effects} shows that the estimate is almost zero for both of the dimensions.
+As hypothesized, there is no evidence that the robot is perceived differently for either of the two dimensions Perceived Intelligence and Competence.
+From \autoref{tab:studyII:main_effects} we see that the standardized effect size $r$ for Competence ($r<.003$) and Perceived Intelligence ($r<.075$) indicate that there is no effect.
+Moreover, \autoref{fig:studyII:main_effects} shows that the magnitude of an effect is almost zero for both of the dimensions.
 The confidence interval is almost equally distributed around zero, indicating that there is no certainty for an effect in any direction.
 Both dimensions Competence and Perceived Intelligence, which measure a similar concept, show a very similar result for testing the perceived difference, which provides further support that there is no or only a very small effect.
-This helps to answer our first research question~(cf.~\autoref{sec:RQ}), namely whether a game-like scenario helps to make the two robot behaviors appear similarly competent.
+This helps to answer our second research question~(cf.~\autoref{sec:RQ}, RQ2), namely whether our robotologist study design helps to make the two robot behaviors appear similarly competent.